rakshita25bce10116-collab/Voting-System/README.md

 Declares the winner

 ## Technologies / Tools Used

-Python 3.x,
+Python 3.x

-Dictionaries & List,
+Dictionaries & List

-Random module,
+Random module

 Console I/O

 No external libraries are required.